 In the fall of each year, millions, if not billions of Monarch Butterflies make their way to the rugged, wooded mountains of Central Mexico.
 Here they will spend the winter months protected from the harsh elements of the north.
 Located in the mountains of Michoacán the 220 square miles reserve provides the perfect conditions for the butterflies to winter.

 The Monarchs travel 1250 to approximately 2800 miles to reach their winter destination.
 During their stay in Mexico, adults are courted and reproduced.
-Their offspring is the generation that will fly to the USA and Canada in March.
+Their offspring are the generation that will fly to the USA and Canada in March.
 Those born in the reserve will not return as their life cycle lasts only a few weeks.
-Inhabitants of the region believe that each butterfly represents the soul of a deceased loved one who come to visit them.
+Inhabitants of the region believe that each butterfly represents the soul of a deceased loved one who comes to visit them.

 The reserve is open to visitors from November through March.
 Admittance costs approximately 35 pesos (just about $2 US at the current exchange rate).
 It is recommended that you visit with a specialized guide but groups larger than 20 persons are forbidden.
 A few things to know before you go include, no sound equipment (recorder, radio, etc.) may be used, remove all trash, wear comfortable shoes and removing butterflies, whether alive or dead is strictly forbidden.

 Situated at the foot of the Popocatepetl volcano, Puebla has preserved its many 16th and 17th century churches, chapels and monasteries.
 The fusion of European and American styles is unique to Puebla’s Baroque District.
 In Mexico, the Baroque style split into several sub-styles and techniques.
-“Estucado” Baroque, a purely decorative form did not employ any architectural features.
+“Estacado” Baroque, a purely decorative form did not employ any architectural features.
 The prominent features of this style were intricately detailed molded stucco covered in gold leaf or paint.
 This form reached its pinnacle in the 17th century in Puebla.
 A fine example of the style can be found in Puebla’s Chapel del Rosario.

 Another feature unique to Puebla “the true capital of Mexican Baroque” is the Talavera tile.
 These brightly colored hand-painted tiles adorn the facades of many of the local building.
 This feature has led to a distinctly personal and localized evolution of style, with a pronounced Indian flavor.
 You can observe the modern-day production of these exquisite tiles and other traditional Mexican pottery at the Talavera de la Reyna Factory located outside Puebla in nearby Cholula.

 While in Puebla visit Calle de los Dulce or “Sweet Street,” three blocks flanked by confectioners serving up sugary indulgences.
 Next, make your way to Barrio del Sapo or Frog Alley.
-Despite the quirky name this is a picture perfect, color-drenched colonial neighborhood chock full of antiques stores, Mexican handicrafts and artist studios.
+Despite the quirky name, this is a picture perfect, color-drenched colonial neighborhood chock full of antique stores, Mexican handicrafts and artist studios.
 Additionally, on the weekend, the “alley” and connecting plaza become a bustling open-air market.
 Bibliophiles will not want to miss Bibliotheca Palafoxiana, a bibliophile’s dream.
 Then head to the Museo Amparo (Cost: 70 pesos) with its vast collection of Mexican artifacts dating back to 2500 BCE and one of the finest collections of Mexican art in Latin America.

 Puebla is located approximately an hour and a half south of Mexico City.
 Many tour companies offer day trips to the region.